DigitalMasterpieces/SystemColorCatalog/README.md

-# SystemColors.xcassets
+# SystemColors
+This repository provides to things:
-An Xcode asset catalog containing all dynamic system colors for backwards compatibility with iOS 11 and 12.
+- An Xcode asset catalog containing all dynamic system colors for backwards compatibility with iOS 11 and 12.
+- A Swift file for convenience access of those colors that also provides fallbacks for iOS < 11.

 ## Usage
 Download and drop the asset catalog in your project.
 Instead of the iOS-13-only API